 The vessel's loaded condition must be provided to RRDA.
 Without this information, analysis results will be unreliable.
-Summary and detailed stowage plans should be provided, including deck-stowed cargo when applicable.

-The load condition should be sent to RRDA as output from your loading computer with corrections offered as appropriate for bunkers or other significant changes such as ballast.
-If your system includes CARGOMAX software (a brand of loading computer), the exported load-case (.LC) file should be sent to RRDA.
+The load condition should be sent to RRDA as output from your loading computer with corrections offered as appropriate for bunkers or other significant changes such as ballast conditions, boil-off rate, boil-off consumption, etc. If your system includes CARGOMAX software (a brand of loading computer), the exported load-case (.LC) file should be sent to RRDA.
 If the loading computer is other than CARGOMAX, a full PDF of the output is preferred.